jaydenseric/graphql-react-examples/readme.md

 ### Serve

+> [!IMPORTANT]
+>
+> Requires environment variables.

-To serve the Ruck app for either development or production (requires environment variables):
+To serve the Ruck app for either development or production:

 ```sh
 ./scripts/serve.sh